New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 Parameters from the server's own tool schema.

-From the tool's definition Tool description explicitly states 'Create (or upsert) an environment variable on a Vercel project', indicating reversible creation/modification of configuration data.
-Supports both plain and encrypted/sensitive values.
+From the tool's definition Tool description explicitly states 'Create (or upsert) an environment variable' and provides options for sensitive/encrypted values.
+The word 'Create' and 'upsert' indicate reversible modification of configuration data.

 Questions about vercel_create_env